Ednyfed Fychan: Llys Euryn and St Trillo's chapel

-Ednyfed Fychan appears to have had his seat at Bryn Euryn, overlooking the modern towns of Colwyn Bay and Rhos-on-Sea, though none of this construction survives.
+Ednyfed Fychan appears to have built a manor at Bryn Euryn or Dinerth, overlooking the modern towns of Colwyn Bay and Rhos-on-Sea, though none of this construction survives.
+In a meeting which also passed the sentence of execution on William de Braose held at the manor of Ystrad south of Denbigh on 1 May 1230, Ednyfed was issued letters patent by Llywelyn ab Iorwerth confirming his purchase from his distant cousins of land around the St Trillo's church, to which Ednyfed was to pay two shillings each Easter.
 Ednyfed had a chapel erected adjoining an earlier twelfth-century church at Dinerth, now dedicated to Saint Trillo.
 However, much of the fabric of the modern church dates from the sixteenth century, with only two arches surviving at the west end of its north wall from the thirteenth century chapel.
-A sepulchral slab rests in the porch, which reads HIC IACET D'N'S EDNEVED QUO'DAM VICARIUS DE DYNEYRT C'S AN' PROPICIETUR DEUS AMEN.
+The church was also mentioned in the Norwich Taxation of 1254, which Pope Innocent IV commissioned in order to assess the value of clerical property for taxation.
+(Note: A sepulchral slab rests in the porch, which reads HIC IACET D'N'S EDNEVED QUO'DAM VICARIUS DE DYNEYRT C'S AN' PROPICIETUR DEUS AMEN "Here lies lord Ednyfed, once vicar of Dinerth, on whose soul may God have mercy, Amen".
 This slab was once thought to be connected to Ednyfed Fychan, but it instead commemorates another Ednyfed, as at least different two men of the name were parish priest there in the late thirteenth and early fifteenth centuries.
-The priest of the late thirteenth century is more likely to be the Ednyfed of this slab based on the Lombardic lettering of the inscription, which fell out of use in the mid-fourteenth century.
+The priest of the late thirteenth century is more likely to be the Ednyfed of this slab based on the Lombardic lettering of the inscription, which fell out of use in the mid-fourteenth century.)

 Ednyfed's successors as disteiniaid

-Gwynedd was thrust into chaos after the unexpected death of Dafydd ap Llywelyn in 1246.
-The princes of south and mid-Wales turned to the royal cause, and Dafydd's heirs, his nephews Owain Goch and Llywelyn ap Gruffudd, were forced by circumstance to submit to Henry III.
-The two brothers agreed to the terms of the Treaty of Woodstock with the king on 30 April 1247, which saw Perfeddwlad quitclaimed to Henry, and the brothers officially regarded as Henry's tenants.
-The rest of Gwynedd Uwch Conwy was split between the brothers, with the Owain, the elder brother, receiving western and southern Anglesey, Llŷn, and Eifionydd, while Llywelyn received northern and eastern Anglesey and Arfon Uwch Gwyrfai.
-Eventually, a third brother, Dafydd ap Gruffudd, came of age, and the king ensured that he received Llŷn from Owain.